 of novels on life and social developments in his home country during

 the first half of the 20th-century, but managed to compile only two.
 Svartfugl

 (1929, The Black Cliffs), was about a double murder that took place

 responsibility of a writer.
+This novel is considered his most enigmantic work of fiction.
 The novella Aðventa

 (1936), about a shepherd who every Advent season goes to the mountains

 in search of forgotten sheep, posed the question, is not all of life a